raecellann/NLP-Projects/yesh-ngrams-webpage/README_WEB.md

 # ORANGUTYPE - Web Version

-A retro-styled typing test application with HTML/CSS frontend and Python backend, featuring N-gram text generation.
+Retro-styled typing test served as a static site.
+A tiny Python server preloads corpora from `corpora/*.txt`, caches them with pickle, and emits a `corpora.js` file consumed by the frontend (no Flask, no API).

 ## Features